 Our initial board of directors will approve a plan whereby each of our common shares carries one right to purchase additional common shares.
-The terms of the rights will be contained in an agreement called the shareholder rights agreement, made as of between us and , which is the rights agent under the agreement.
+The terms of the rights will be contained in an agreement called the shareholder rights agreement, made as of December 23, 2004 between us and CIBC Mellon Trust Company, which is the rights agent under the agreement.
 The agreement is governed by the laws of Ontario and Canada.
-The rights expire in , subject to re-confirmation at the annual meeting of shareholders in .
+The rights expire in 2014, subject to re-confirmation at the annual meetings of shareholders in 2008 and 2011.